 Finally, chemical transformations can take place, as is the case when ozone brought in from outdoors or generated by photocopiers and laser printers reacts with certain organic chemicals, often forming more irritating compounds than were present before the ozone interaction.
 Ozone is often used to convert a "smoking" room to a "non-smoking" room in hotels.
-What is not well-understood or considered is the nature of the compounds formed by this process.
+What is often inadequately understood or considered is the nature of the compounds formed by this process.
+While ozone may be effective in eliminating some or all of the odor associated with ETS and other pollutants, some of the reaction products formed may be more toxic than the chemicals from which they are derived.

-Outdoor air ventilation rates and schedules.
+Outdoor air ventilation rates and schedules

 Adequate outdoor air supply involves assessing the quality of the outdoor air as well as the needs to remove pollutants from people and from materials or processes within the building.
-Starting up to late in the morning or not providing enough ventilation during housekeeping activities can cause unnecessary air quality problems.
+Starting up too late in the morning or not providing enough ventilation during housekeeping activities can cause unnecessary air quality problems.